WinVector/rquery/extras/query_growth/query_growth.md

 query growth
 ================

-Query sequences joined to themselves blow up the query complexity exponentially, as each path is re-build on each attempted re-use.
+Query sequences joined to themselves blow up the query complexity exponentially, as each path is re-built on each attempted re-use.

 ``` r
 library("rquery")